riconaef/Creating-a-Data-Warehouse-on-AWS/README.md

 ### Project Motivation
 A startup called Sparkify, needs to have a relational database in the form of a star-schema to improve the data-analysis.
 The provided data consists of json files, which need to be reordered into five new tables.
-Following are tables, which were created during the project:
+Below are the tables, which were created during the project:

 <ins>Staging tables:</ins> staging_events_table, staging_songs_table